 Credit Cards.
-The credit card portfolio is the largest component of the Bank's retail banking business (TL 6,392.1 million as of December 31, 2010, TL 8,130.1 million as of December 31, 2011, TL 10,865.1 million as of December 31, 2012 and TL 11,113.7 million as of September 30, 2013).
+The credit card portfolio is the largest component of the Bank's retail banking loans (TL 10,865.1 million as of December 31, 2012, TL 11,001.3 million as of December 31, 2013 and TL 8,595.6 million as of December 31, 2014).
 Due to the weight of credit card loans in the Bank's statement of financial position, the portfolio is subject to close monitoring and analysis on an ongoing basis with what the Bank's management believes are robust techniques.

-The Group has established a credit card scoring system supported with a number of models.
+The Group has established a credit card scoring system supported with a number of models, which is based upon a customer's application and behavioral score cards.
 Scoring systems and risk analytics are incorporated throughout the credit process, from the grant of credit through to collection.
-The Bank's risk management unit is responsible for building a regular cycle of model validation that includes monitoring of model performance and stability, and model improvement where necessary.
+The Group's risk management unit is responsible for building a regular cycle of model validation that includes monitoring of model performance and stability, and model improvement, if necessary.

 Credit cards that are in arrears or are considered to be a potential problem for the Bank are actively monitored and managed with the intent of avoiding loss, or mitigating it to the greatest extent possible.
 The Bank has established processes whereby delinquent credit cards are effectively dealt with in a timely fashion so that the collection performance of the credit card loans portfolio continuously improves.
-The Bank has also implemented early warning systems with the goal of ensuring that customers subject to significant credit quality or payment performance deterioration are monitored with special care.
+The Bank has also implemented early warning systems with the goal of ensuring that customers subject to significant credit quality or payment performance deterioration are monitored with special care and the Group relies on a network of in-house and outsourced early collection agents.